ddev/ddev/docs/users/step-debugging.md

 * `ddev ssh`: Can `telnet host.docker.internal 9000` connect?
 If it does, you have something else running on port 9000, probably php-fpm.
 On the host, use `sudo lsof -i :9000 -sTCP:LISTEN` to find out what is there and stop it, or [change the xdebug port and configure PhpStorm to use the new one](#using-xdebug-on-a-port-other-than-the-default) .
 Don't continue debugging until your telnet command does not connect.
 * Now click the listen button on PhpStorm to start it listening for connections.
 * `ddev ssh` and try the `telnet host.docker.internal 9000` again.
 It should connect.
 If not, maybe PhpStorm is not listening, or not configured to listen on port 9000?
 * Check to make sure that Xdebug is enabled.
-You can use `php -i | grep Xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal's admin/reports/status/php.
-You should see `with Xdebug v2.9.6, Copyright (c) 2002-2020` and `php -i | grep "xdebug.remote_enable"` should give you `xdebug.remote_enable: On`.
+You can use `php -i | grep -i xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal's admin/reports/status/php.
+You should see `with Xdebug v3` and `php -i | grep xdebug.mode` should give you `xdebug.mode => debug,develop => debug,develop"`.
 * Set a breakpoint in the first relevant line of the index.php of your project and then visit the site in a browser.
 It should stop at that first line.
 * If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under `Help→ Edit Custom VM Options`, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPV4; the Linux version of PhpStorm seems to default to using only IPV6.